Learn how to repair and waterproof swimming pools with Sani-Tred.

 Luckily, there is an alternative.
 In growing numbers, people are getting the benefits of a swimming pool without the exorbitant cost and high maintenance.

 Installing an in-ground pool is not an easy job.
 This is sad but true.
 The good news is you can make it a little easier on yourself by taking steps to do it right.
-While the installation itself is best left to professional contractors, here are some tips you can follow to help the process along.
+While the installation itself is best left to professional contractors, here are some pool installation tips you can follow to help the process along.

 Tip 1: Only Hire Reputable Businesses